 Our faculty is comprised of outstanding teacher-performers who are devoted primarily to undergraduate education.
 They maintain rigorous performance schedules yet provide individual instruction and spend generous amounts of time with their students via lessons, coaching, mentoring, and more.View Faculty

-Every year, between 20 and 30 gifted singers enter degree programs in the conservatory.
-These students receive instruction from faculty members with impressive performance and academic attainments, and take courses on technique, performance readiness, musicianship, musical style, and linguistic accuracy.
+Every year, 20 to 30 gifted singers enter degree programs in the conservatory.
+These students receive weekly private instruction from faculty members with impressive performance and academic attainments, and take courses in pedagogy, performance readiness, musicianship, musical style, diction, and linguistic accuracy.

 All students take weekly private lessons with a major teacher and participate in studio classes.
 Vocal studies students also have a wealth of opportunities to perform with the varied student-led and professional ensembles, choirs, a cappella groups, and other musical troupes that give recitals and concerts during the academic year.

 Opera Theater courses include character development, body technique, directing, stage management, and more.
-Students have opportunities to participate in one or both of the annual Opera Theater productions, the Oberlin Summer Theater Festival, and in Opera Scenes presentations.
+Students have opportunities to participate in twice-yearly main-stage operas from the core repertory and Opera Scenes presentations, winter-term productions that feature new works, student-directed productions, and the Oberlin in Italy summer program.

 Other performance opportunities include oratorio, lieder, art song, contemporary and early music literatures, and choral music.
-You might consider joining such vocal music ensembles as the Oberlin College Choir, the Musical Union, and the Collegium Musicum.
-Voice students also perform regularly in student recitals and present major recitals during their junior and senior years.
+Singers perform with large ensembles including the Oberlin College Choir, Musical Union, and Collegium Musicum, and perform regularly in student recitals and in major recitals during their junior and senior years.

 Our voice students consistently place in the finals and semifinals in Metropolitan Opera regional and district auditions.
 They frequently win civic symphony awards and national competitions.
 Many of our voice students are selected each year to participate in such apprenticeship programs as those sponsored by the Houston, Santa Fe, Minnesota, Michigan, Merola, Zurich, and Metropolitan operas.
 The conservatory also sponsors brief residencies and master classes, giving students opportunities to work closely with noted musicians.
 Acclaimed mezzo-soprano Marilyn Horne gives a series of master classes each year through the Marilyn Horne Professorship and Residency.
 The conservatory hosts a competitive audition to select students for this opportunity.